-Featuring BPTW’s Architectural Partner Neill Campbell, Planning Consultancy Partner, Gerry Cassidy, and Architectural Director Katie Parsons for The Housing Forum.
+Featuring BPTW’s Architectural Partner Neill Campbell, Planning Consultancy Partner, Gerry Cassidy, and Consultant Katie Parsons for The Housing Forum.

 For the second instalment of a series of workshops The Housing Forum’s Councils Network are running for local authorities across the UK, BPTW Partners Neill Campbell and Gerry Cassidy and BPTW Director Katie Parsons discuss effective design and planning management for local authority developments.
 The workshop also featured case studies and practical tips from Adam Tucker at London Borough of Sutton, and from Jason Green and Daniel Kinghorn of Leeds City Council.